gurditsingh/hydeout/_posts/test.md

 	+--------+

 	```
-	Next Let start appending some new data to it using Structured Streaming into the parquet table.
+	Next Let start appending some new data using Structured Streaming into the delta table.
 We will generate a stream of data from with randomly generated states and dummy count.

 	```scala
 	import org.apache.spark.sql.streaming.{OutputMode, Trigger}